Nathaniel Hackett: Denver Broncos

-On January 27, 2022, Hackett was hired to become the head coach of the Denver Broncos after the team had fired their former head coach Vic Fangio.
+On January 27, 2022, Hackett was hired to become the head coach of the Denver Broncos after the team had parted ways with their former head coach Vic Fangio.

 In his head-coaching debut against the Seattle Seahawks, Hackett came under scrutiny when the Broncos faced a 4th-and-5 at midfield with over a minute left to play in the fourth quarter.
 Despite having three timeouts, Hackett decided to let the clock run down to 20 seconds left for a chance at a game-winning 64-yard field goal.
-The kick by Brandon McManus was wide left as the Broncos lost, 17–16.
+The kick by Brandon McManus was wide left as the Broncos narrowly lost 17–16.
 The next day, Hackett expressed regret in his decision, stating, "Looking back at it, we definitely should have gone for it."

-Hackett was again criticized for his clock management in the Broncos' week two matchup against the Houston Texans, a game that Denver would go on to win 16–9.
-The Broncos subsequently hired Jerry Rosburg to serve as an assistant to Hackett to help him with game and clock management, beginning with their week three matchup against the San Francisco 49ers.
+Hackett was again criticized for his clock management in the Broncos' Week 2 matchup against the Houston Texans, a game that Denver would go on to win 16–9.
+The Broncos subsequently hired Jerry Rosburg to serve as an assistant to Hackett to help him with game and clock management, beginning with their Week 3 matchup against the San Francisco 49ers.
+On November 20, Hackett ceded play-calling duties to quarterbacks coach Klint Kubiak.

-On December 26, with the Broncos sitting at 4–11 following a 51–14 Christmas Day loss to the Los Angeles Rams, Hackett was fired and replaced by interim head coach Jerry Rosburg.
-He became the fifth head coach to not finish his first season after Lou Holtz in 1976, Pete McCulley in 1978, Bobby Petrino in 2007, and Urban Meyer in 2021.
+On December 26, 2022, with the Broncos sitting at 4–11 following a 51–14 Christmas Day loss to the Los Angeles Rams, Hackett was fired by the Broncos and was replaced by Jerry Rosburg for the last two games of the season.
+Hackett became the fifth head coach since the AFL–NFL merger in 1970 to not finish his first season after Lou Holtz in 1976, Pete McCulley in 1978, Bobby Petrino in 2007, and Urban Meyer in 2021.
+Hackett's tenure as Denver's head coach has since been regarded as among the worst head coaching tenures in team and league history, including by his successor Sean Payton, who later apologized for his comments.

 New York Jets

-On January 28, 2023, the New York Jets announced they had hired Hackett as their new offensive coordinator, in the wake of Mike LaFleur's firing.
+On January 28, 2023, the New York Jets announced they had hired Hackett as their new offensive coordinator in the wake of Mike LaFleur's firing.

+After the firing of head coach Robert Saleh and a 2–3 start to the Jets' 2024 season, interim head coach Jeff Ulbrich stripped Hackett of play-calling duties.

+Hackett was reported to no longer be part of the organization after the 2024 season ended.

+Green Bay Packers (second stint)

+On July 24, 2025, Packers head coach Matt LaFleur announced that Hackett had joined the coaching staff in a defensive analyst role.